 If there's an excess to pay, we'll write to you or the dependant having treatment (if they're aged 16 or over).
 We apply your excess in the order in which we receive your claims.
 Once you've paid the full excess amount, you won't have to pay it for any more treatment you claim for during that policy year.
-You don't have to pay the excess if you're claiming for cash benefits, add-ons and fitness check within Fit and Active Cover (see pages 23-26).
+You don't have to pay the excess if you're claiming for cash benefits (see pages 22-23).
 We'll let you know which consultant, healthcare professional, hospital or clinic you need to pay your excess to.

-When you claim for treatment costs where an allowance applies, your excess payment will not count towards the total allowance for that benefit.
+When you claim for treatment costs where an allowance applies, your excess payment will count towards the total allowance for that benefit.